gbibbo/vad_demo/README.md

 ## 🎯 Overview

-This demonstration provides a comprehensive speech removal framework designed to identify and remove personal information (speech) from domestic audio recordings while preserving other environmental sounds.
+This demonstration provides a speech removal framework designed to identify and remove personal information (speech) from domestic audio recordings while preserving other environmental sounds.
 Our tool addresses privacy concerns in smart home applications and public audio datasets by offering real-time speech detection with multiple AI models.

 ### Key Features